Who: Audience members and panelists consist of:

 - Personal Data Governance

 Outcome: Each participating jurisdiction hosts a local edition of the World Legal Summit that is facilitated by individuals and organizations at the local level.
 Each location has panelists and an expert audience that contributes insights and discussion designed to drive better understanding of the legal and regulatory frameworks dealing with emerging technologies.
-The focus is on emerging governance frameworks and how we can best ensure the sustainability of these core technologies and the global systems they’re making possible.
+The focus is on emerging governance frameworks and how we can best ensure the sustainability of these core technologies and the global digitally enabled systems they’re making possible.

 View: #WLS2019 Global Report

 What: Technologists are invited to join a select group of legal and governance professionals to learn about and integrate legal insights into their projects and technologies.
-Technologists have opportunity to work side by side with legal professionals in the improvement of their technologies, so that these technologies are better prepared to support sustainable future global systems.
+Technologists have opportunity to work side by side legal and governance professionals in the improvement of their technologies, so that these technologies are better prepared to support sustainable future global systems.

-Who: Engineers, scientists, entrepreneurs, and other professionals working in technology, come here with their teams to learn about emerging legal frameworks that will directly effect their projects.
+Who: Engineers, scientists, entrepreneurs, and other professionals working in technology, come here with their teams to learn about emerging legal frameworks that will directly affect their projects.
 Legal and governance professionals come here to support these teams in the application of legal insights to the improvement of their technologies.

 - Technology corporations and startups